Charles Philipon: Republican commitment (1833–1835)

-In 1834, these links are strengthened.
+In 1834, these links were strengthened.
 To keep a few examples, Le Charivari made fundraising for several republican associations.
-The same year, Philipon is among the founders of the Republican Journal (February 1834) which he owns shares.
+The same year, Philipon was among the founders of the Republican Journal (February 1834), in which he owned shares.
 At the Hotel Colbert where offices are located Charivari, two Republican newspapers, The National and The Common sense will also have their neighborhood.
 This is where stood Gregory, the most prominent Republican printer Paris, which Aubert and Philipon associated as shareholders.